Flag Raising Ceremony at Cupped Square, Commonwealth Place.

 The Diplomatic Mission is encouraged to talk to the NCA at least 8 weeks before an event – allow sufficient time to plan properly.

-Approval of events involving structures attracts a works approval fee of $110.00.
-There is also a $250.00 deposit require for the loan of any NCA keys.
+Approval of events involving structures attracts a works approval fee.
+There is also a deposit required for the loan of any NCA keys.

 Power outlets are available at Commonwealth Place.